Chocolate Drop Cookies

 What are cocoa drop cookies?

-Can I add other ingredients like nuts or chocolate chips to cocoa drop cookies?
+Can I add nuts or chocolate chips?

-How do I store cocoa drop cookies to keep them fresh?
+How do I store chocolate drop cookies?

-Store cocoa drop cookies in an airtight container at room temperature for up to a week.
+Keep them in an airtight container at room temperature for up to a week.
 Add a slice of bread to the container to keep them moist.

-🍅 Making this recipe?
+🍅 making this recipe?

 • Please feel free to reach out with questions.
 We're happy to help.